DragRedSim/ArduinoTaikoController/README.md

 For every refresh, the threshold value is multiplied by k_decay.

 #### pin[4] = {A0, A3, A1, A2}
-The analog input pins of four sensors.
+The analog input pins which each of the four piezo sensors are connected to.

 #### key[4] = {'d', 'f', 'j', 'k'}
-The key mapping of four sensors, if keyboard inputs are enabled.
+The output mapping of the relative sensors, if keyboard inputs are enabled.

 #### sens[4] = {1.0, 1.0, 1.0, 1.0};
 Sensitivity of every sensor.
 All sensor levels are scaled by these values respectively before use.